 We were getting into pretty heavy stuff here, so Ted also sent me an illustration showing the difference between monomitic, dimitic and trimitic hyphal systems.

 Time to have a go at some more microscopy.

 I tentatively concluded that what I have here is a dimitic hyphal system, which Nick Aplin and Martin Allison were kind enough to confirm.

-I think that gives me sufficient information to confirm my collection as Split Porecrust Schizopora paradoxa.
-Got there in the end!
+I originally thought that gave me sufficient information to confirm my collection as Split Porecrust Schizopora paradoxa.

 I thought that was going to be my lot for this visit, until I spotted a small bracket growing on the southern side of the main trunk.